39 Notable alumni of

 -

-Lee Ji-hyun, better known by her stage name Qri (Korean: 큐리), is a South Korean singer, actress, model and fashion designer.
+Lee Ji-hyun, known professionally as Qri (큐리), is a South Korean singer, actress, model and fashion designer.
 She debuted as a member of girl group T-ara in July 2009.
 Since 2009, Qri has been active in the entertainment industry from acting and variety shows to music to modeling.
 Her most notable works include her supporting role in hit drama Queen Seondeok, which received near-universal acclaim, winning over 20 awards and solidifying Qri's career in the field.

 -